sergicanet9/go-hexagonal-api/README.md

 - **Database Agnostic**: Decoupled repository adapters allow switching between MongoDB and PostgreSQL storage without changing core logic.
 - **Authentication & Authorization**: Implements JWT authentication and claim-based authorization for secure endpoints for user management.
 - **Asyncronous Process**: Go routines management with an included process for periodically health checking the application.
-- **Lifecycle Management**: Multi-environment support with config files, dockerfile and docker-compose, kubernetes deployment files and CI/CD pipelines with GitHub Actions.
 - **Testing**: Comprehensive unit tests with code coverage and integration tests for the happy path.
 - **Developer Experience**: Built-in Makefile, Swagger UI for API documentation and management UIs for each database (pgAdmin and mongo-express).
+- **Lifecycle Management**: Multi-environment support with config files, dockerfile and docker-compose, CI/CD pipelines with GitHub Actions, Kubernetes deployment and New Relic observability.

 ## 🏁 Getting Started
 ### Run it with Docker